PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

+===> To secure your MySQL installation with a super-secret password.
+The root password is essential for securing the MySQL server and controlling access to administrative privileges

 How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL

+===> Launch MySQL Workbench and connect to your MySQL Server.
+MySQL Workbench provides a user-friendly interface for database management, allowing you to execute queries, design databases, and perform administrative tasks.